TheOdinProject/curriculum/javascript/react-js/react-testing-part-one.md

 ### Introduction

 We've learned testing our vanilla JavaScript applications in the previous section.
 Testing is indeed a powerful tool that allows to write maintainable and flexible code.
 If you've followed along our lessons, we've been using the [Jest](https://jestjs.io/) framework.
-For React, we'll keep using Jest and add more capabilites to our tests using the React Testing library.
+For React, we'll keep using Jest and add more capabilities to our tests using the React Testing library.

 Read the [introduction](https://testing-library.com/docs/react-testing-library/intro) page of the library before we get started.